TabMGP: Martingale Posterior with TabPFN: Experiments

 \subsection{Results}

-\paragraph{Convergence of $\theta(F_{N})$.} To conduct statistical inference, we require $\theta(F_{N})$ to converge $\bP$-a.s.~as $N \to \infty$.
-This convergence is commonly assessed via trace plots that track each dimension of $\theta(F_{N})$ as $N$ increases, but this quickly becomes impractical for high-dimensional $\theta$.
-Instead, we track the expected $L_{1}$-norm of $\theta(F_{N})$ relative to the empirical risk minimiser $\theta(F_{n})$ as $N$ increases; see Appendix~\ref{sec:diagnostics} for the exact definition.
-We present the trajectories in Figure~\ref{fig:convergence-l1-all-data-mean}, where each trajectory corresponds to one of the 30 setups.
-This figure suggests that the trajectories (and hence $\theta(F_{N})$) generally converge as $N$ increases, albeit with more noise in some setups.
+\paragraph{Convergence of $\theta(F_{N})$.} To conduct statistical inference, we require $\theta(F_{N})$ to converge $\bP$-a.s.\ as $N \to \infty$.
+In practice, for a fixed observed dataset $z_{1:n}$, we approximate this limit by drawing $T$ additional forward-sampling steps, so that the rollout length is $N=n+T$.
+This convergence is commonly assessed using trace plots of each component of $\theta(F_{N})$, but this approach quickly becomes impractical in high dimensions.
+Instead, we track the expected $L_{1}$-norm of $\theta(F_{N})$ relative to the empirical risk minimiser $\theta(F_{n})$ as $T$ increases; see Appendix~\ref{sec:diagnostics} for the precise definition.
+For a convergent $\theta(F_{N})$, this diagnostic should stabilise at a non-zero constant as $T$ increases.

+We show these trajectories in Figure~\ref{fig:convergence-l1-all-data-mean}, where each trajectory corresponds to one of the 30 setups.
+For completeness, we also report the $L_{1}$-norm between each realisation of $\theta(F_{N})$ and $\theta(F_{n})$ in Figure~\ref{fig:convergence-l1-all-data-full}.
+In both Figure~\ref{fig:convergence-l1-all-data-mean} and~\ref{fig:convergence-l1-all-data-full}, the diagnostic is computed from a single realisation of $z_{1:n}$, reflecting the practical setting in which an analyst has access to only one observed dataset.
+We also report the same diagnostic over 20 independent realisations of $z_{1:n}$ for each setup in Figure~\ref{fig:convergence-l1-20reps}.

+In general, we observe that $T=500$ forward-sampling steps is sufficient for convergence in most setups.
+For slower-converging setups, we use longer forward-sampling runs and verify convergence by $T=1000$; see Figure~\ref{fig:convergence-l1-extra-long-full}.
+Unless stated otherwise, all subsequent results use $T=500$.

-\paragraph{Shape of the posteriors.} We present the marginals of the posteriors for a realisation of $z_{1:n}$ in Figure~\ref{fig:concrete-intercept-kde} (intercept of `concrete'), with the remaining dimension and setups provided in Appendix~\ref{sec:marginal-density}.
+\paragraph{Shape of the posteriors.} We present the marginal densities of the posteriors for a realisation of $z_{1:n}$ in Figure~\ref{fig:concrete-intercept-kde} (intercept of the `concrete' setup), with the extra dimensions and setups provided in Appendix~\ref{sec:marginal-density}.
 In general, the posterior means are similar across methods, but TabMGP often exhibits skewness and multimodal structure compared with the other posteriors, which are typically Gaussian-like.
-This suggests that TabMGP is more expressive than the other posteriors.

-\paragraph{Joint credible sets of linear regression.} The results for synthetic data (top and middle) and real-data (bottom) setups are shown in Table~\ref{tab:coverage-linear-reg}.
-In the real-data setups, the rows are ordered by the $n/p$ ratio in descending order, with $p \coloneq \dim(\theta)$.
+\paragraph{Joint credible sets for linear regression.} The results for synthetic data (top and middle) and real-data (bottom) setups are shown in Table~\ref{tab:coverage-linear-reg}.
+In the real-data setups, the rows are ordered by decreasing $n/p$, with $p \coloneq \dim(\theta)$.